projectcontour/gimbal/docs/manage-backends.md

         --from-literal=tenant-name=${OS_TENANT_NAME}
     ```

-3. Update the [deployment manifest](../deployment/gimbal-discoverer/02-openstack-discoverer.yaml).
+1. Update the [deployment manifest](../deployment/gimbal-discoverer/02-openstack-discoverer.yaml).
 Set the deployment name to the name of the new backend, and update the secret name to the one created in the previous step.
-4. Apply the updated manifest against the Gimbal cluster:
+1. Apply the updated manifest to the Gimbal cluster:

     ```sh
     kubectl -n gimbal-discovery apply -f new-openstack-discoverer.yaml
     ```

-5. Verify the discoverer is running by checking the number of Available replicas in the new deployment, and by verifying the logs of the new pod.
+1. Verify the Discoverer is running by checking the number of available replicas in the new deployment, and by verifying the logs of the new pod.

 ## Remove a backend

-To remove a backend from the Gimbal cluster, the discoverer and the discovered services must be deleted.
+To remove a backend from the Gimbal cluster, the Discoverer and the discovered services must be deleted.

 ### Delete the discoverer

-1. Find the discoverer instance responsable of the backend:
+1. Find the Discoverer instance that's responsible for the backend:

     ```sh
     # Assuming a Kubernetes backend
     kubectl -n gimbal-discovery get deployments -l app=kubernetes-discoverer
     ```

-2. Delete the discoverer instance responsable of the backend:
+1. Delete the instance:

     ```sh
     kubectl -n gimbal-discovery delete deployment ${DISCOVERER_NAME}
     ```

-3. Delete the secret that belongs to the backend cluster
+1. Delete the Secret that holds the credentials for the backend cluster:

     ```sh
     kubectl -n gimbal-discovery delete secret ${DISCOVERER_SECRET_NAME}
     ```

-### Delete all services/endpoints that were discovered
+### Delete Services and Endpoints

-**Warning: Performing this operation will result in Gimbal not sending traffic to this backend.**
+**Warning: Performing this operation results in Gimbal not sending traffic to this backend.**

-1. List services that belong to the cluster, and verify the list:
+1. List the Services that belong to the cluster, and verify the list:

     ```sh
     kubectl --all-namespaces get svc -l gimbal.heptio.com/backend=${CLUSTER_NAME}
     ```

-2. Get a list of namespaces that have services discovered from this cluster:
+1. List the namespaces with Services that were discovered:

     ```sh
     kubectl get svc --all-namespaces  -l gimbal.heptio.com/backend=${CLUSTER_NAME} -o jsonpath='{range .items[*]}{.metadata.namespace}{"\n"}{end}' | uniq
     ```

-3. Iterate over the namespaces and delete all services and endpoints discovered from this cluster:
+1. Iterate over the namespaces and delete all Services and Endpoints:

     ```sh
     NAMESPACES=$(kubectl get svc --all-namespaces  -l gimbal.heptio.com/backend=${CLUSTER_NAME} -o jsonpath='{range .items[*]}{.metadata.namespace}{"\n"}{end}' | uniq)